 None of our named executive officers received any cash compensation, bonuses, stock appreciation rights, long term compensation, stock awards or long-term incentive rights in excess of \$100,000 from us during the past three fiscal years.
-Mr. Mayer, our President who acts in the capacity of chief executive officer received compensation during fiscal year 2000, as described below.
+Mr. Mayer, our President, who acts in the capacity of chief executive officer received shares valued at \$5,000 in 2000; however, these shares were canceled and returned to the treasury in October 2001.
 We have not entered into employment contracts with our executive officers and their compensation, if any, will be determined at the discretion of our Board of Directors.